 A note must accompany a request for an early dismissal from the parent or guardian with the full name of the student, date and time of the dismissal, and reason for the request.
 This note must be turned to the front reception desk before 7:45 a.m. on the requested date.
 Please refer to the bell schedule before requesting an early release.
 A parent or guardian is required to come to the front reception desk to pick up students.
 A government issued ID is required to enter the building.
-If other arrangements have been made, these should be stated clearly in the note.
+Please allow at least 24 hour notice for an early dismissal, unless it is an emergency.